nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 - [ ] Better narrative structure for the workshop.
 We needed X, Y, Z to do our workshop in the cloud.
 QGIS and QGreenland were of course the most important requirements.
-- [ ] Point to CryoCloud's & Openscapes' sessions/tutorials.
-    * Twila: Last slide, or slide before conclusion.
-QR code?
-Also use the identifier for the presentation.
-Poster number, title.
-- [ ] "Outcome" bigger picture.
-    * Twila: Highlight how other people can benefit from what we learned.
-- [ ] Consider where to use incremental display on slides.
-E.g. JupyterHub intro slide?
-  Mutual benefit slides?
 - [ ] Link to our "outcomes" page.
 "References" page.
 Other "lessons learned" documents/pages?
 - [ ] Acknowledgements
-- [ ] Logos